 First SRM engagement workshop in Côte d’Ivoire

-On 3 September 2019, SRMGI (The Degrees Initiative) co-organised an engagement workshop on the science and governance of SRM geoengineering in Abidjan, Côte d’Ivoire, in cooperation with the University Felix Houphoüet-Boigny and the Ministry of Higher Education and Scientific Research of Côte d’Ivoire.
+On 3 September 2019, SRMGI (the Degrees Initiative) co-organised an engagement workshop on the science and governance of SRM geoengineering in Abidjan, Côte d’Ivoire, in cooperation with the University Felix Houphoüet-Boigny and the Ministry of Higher Education and Scientific Research of Côte d’Ivoire.
 The event was held at the Scientific and Innovation Center of Félix Houphouët-Boigny University and over 120 participants, making it our largest event to date.
 It was our second event held entirely in the (non-English) local language, allowing for broad participation.
-We were pleased that it was attended by representatives of all three DECIMALS research projects it funds in Africa: Côte d’Ivoire, Benin and South Africa.
+We were pleased that it was attended by representatives of all three Degrees Modelling Fund (formerly DECIMALS) research projects funded in Africa: Côte d’Ivoire, Benin and South Africa.

 A workshop under the aegis of Dr Abdallah Albert Toikeusse Mabri